-Jane's ex-boyfriend Harry (played by Neil Hamilton) is in Africa on a half-hearted attempt to lure Jane and Tarzan to England.
+Jane's ex-boyfriend Harry (played by Neil Hamilton) is in Africa on a half-hearted trip to lure Jane and Tarzan to England.
 Along for the ride and looking to acquire ivory is Harry's friend Martin (played by Paul Cavanagh).
-Two-faced and prone to violence and force, Martin unceremoniously shoots one of the docile native handlers hired to carry supplies when he tries to bail on the ivory hunt, as well as attempting to grab Jane for a quick embrace (which she doesn't like at all).
-By that point in Tarzan and His Mate we've seen enough to know that while Martin claims that in Africa the motto is "survival of the fittest", his actual code of conduct is "profit to the most duplicitous."
+Two-faced and prone to violence and force, Martin unceremoniously shoots one of the docile native handlers hired to carry supplies when the native tries to bail on the ivory hunt.
+Martin also attempts to grab Jane for a quick embrace (which she doesn't like at all), and by that point in Tarzan and His Mate we've seen enough to know that while Martin claims that in Africa the motto is "survival of the fittest", his actual code of conduct is "profit to the most duplicitous."

 Besides the angst of Harry and Martin's journey, Tarzan and His Mate allows us to view Tarzan and Jane's jungle idyll, which is sort of a leafy Garden of Eden where the pair can cavort happily.
 But it also turns deadly as Jane is continuously threatened by one thing or another.
 There's a lion which Tarzan fights off, a crocodile that Tarzan kills, and a rhino Tarzan rides away before killing it as well...
 You can see why Harry is worried about Jane's safety in this jungle.